johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 ### Take 1 Strategy

 Before diving into the code, let's review our overall strategy.
 At a top level, it's pretty simple.
-For each user-land *request* (e.g., the `this.client.send(...)` call in the `app.controller.ts` file shown above), we want to issue the remote request and wait for the results (doing this send/receive through the Faye message broker API), and convert the response message(s) into an Observable stream.
+For each user-land *request* (e.g., the `this.client.send(...)` call in the `app.controller.ts` file shown above), we want to issue the remote request and wait for the results, converting the response message(s) into an Observable stream.

 Issuing the request and waiting for the results using the broker API is familiar territory.
 We'll just implement our very familiar *STRPTQ* (*subscribe-to-the-response-then-publish-the-request*) pattern to accomplish this.